 The Constitution of India guarantees freedom of speech and expression to all citizens.
 It is enshrined in Article 19(1)(a).
-This topic is frequently seen in the news and is hence, very important for the UPSC IAS exam.
+This topic is frequently seen in the news and is hence, very important for the IAS Exam.
 In this article, you can read all about Article 19(1)(a) and its provisions.

 According to Article 19(1)(a): All citizens shall have the right to freedom of speech and expression.